Bathroom Fans, Electrical

 Providing White Noise at Night

-Some people opt to leave their bathroom fans on throughout the night to provide a source of white noise in helping them fall asleep.
+Some people leave their bathroom fans on throughout the night to provide a source of white noise to help them fall asleep.
 While many people do this, we do not recommend it.
 Using a bathroom vent fan for this purpose will wear out the fan motor much faster.

 Purifying the Air in Your Bathroom

-Some bathroom vent fans like the Broan-NuTone AR110LKVV SurfaceShield Vital Vio Powered Exhaust Vent LED White Light & Violet Light can kill microbes yet is completely safe for humans and pets.
+Some bathroom vent fans like the Broan-NuTone AR110LKVV SurfaceShield Vital Vio Powered Exhaust Vent LED White Light & Violet Light can kill microbes yet are completely safe for humans and pets.

 Sources